etmendz/Mendz.Data.EntityFramework/README.md

 Thus, the application does not even need to be aware of the DbContext instance itself.
 #### EntityFrameworkDbRepositoryBase
-The purpose of EntityFrameworkDbRepositoryBase is to let developers create repositories that implement the Mendz.Data.Repository CRUDS interfaces.
+The purpose of EntityFrameworkDbRepositoryBase is to let developers create repositories that resemble how other Mendz.Data-aware repositories are coded.
 In a sense, this is an overkill bastardization of EF usage.
 It is still recommended that you use EF directly in your applications.
 Note that EF already implements the Unit of Work and Repository patterns internally.